rsambing/junior-training-sheet-solutions/README.md

 ## 📂 Structure

-Each folder in this repository corresponds to a section in sheet (ex: A, B, C1, C2, etc).
+Each folder in this repository corresponds to a section in sheet (ex: A, B, C1, C2, EXTRA, etc).
 Each file contains a solution to a specific problem, with the problem name and link included as comments in the code.

 ## 🚀 Goal